Ramaswamy leans into controversy despite political risks

 “He’s clearly running to become famous,” he said.
 “And in that case, mission accomplished.
 What he then could do with that, I don’t think we know yet, and isn’t up to him.”

-Trump on Tuesday responded on Glenn Beck’s Blaze TV show to a question about whether he had given any consideration to Ramaswamy as a potential running mate.
+Trump, on Glenn Beck’s Blaze TV show Tuesday, responded to a question about whether he had given any consideration to Ramaswamy as a potential running mate.

 Trump praised Ramaswamy’s “good energy” and said “he’s really distinguished himself,” but added that he’s been “getting a little bit controversial” and suggested he be “a little bit careful.”